DavidSint/Final-Project/README.md

 ```bash
 conda env create --name envname -f environment.yml
 ```
+Activate this environment, for use with this project.

 ## Data
 The data stored in my database is too large for me to share in the supporting material folder.
-The MongoDB has been dumped to a folder called dump in the repo and can be restored to a local MongoDB instance by using the command:
+The MongoDB has been dumped to a folder called `dump` in the repo and can be restored to a local MongoDB instance by using the command:
 ```bash
 mongorestore dump
 ```